FlyingDutchmanGames/battle_box/README.md

 - WebSocket interface
 - Update protocol to give the result of each move
 #### Robot Game
+- Fix the weird rendering thing, where attacks and moves are no in the right place
+- Move rules into main robot game docs
 - Remove `new` in favor of `from_settings`
 - limit memory usage of game servers (they're currently at 2 mbs)
 - Manual GC?